G-Freart/homelab-kubernetes-provider/README.md

 from outside of it, using the setted KVM  'bridge'

 The network part of the file allow you to customize either the KVM network or the K8S network :
-* 'iface' must contains the name of the interface created during the terraform process of the VM provisionning :
+* 'iface_internal' must contains the name of the internal interface created during the terraform process of the VM provisionning :
   * eth0 whenever the guest operating system is a red hat based
   * ens3 whenever the guest operating system is a ubuntu based
+* 'iface_external' could contains the name of the extenal interface created after the VM provisionning :
+  * eth1 whenever the guest operating system is a red hat based
+  * ens4 whenever the guest operating system is a ubuntu based
 * 'network_cidr' must contains the wished cidr of the KVM network which will be created using the given 'bridge' name.
 * 'domain' contains the network domain towhich all VMs belong
 * 'pod_cidr' and 'service_cidr' are arguments used when the kubernetes cluster is initialized using kubeadm init command.